Best Grilled Ribs: Easy Guide to Juicy, Flavorful Ribs

 1

-Preheat your grill, whether it's charcoal or gas, to reach a temperature of 400°F. Take three racks of the baby's back ribs and remove the membrane from the back.
-Pat them dry with a paper towel.
-Mix the brown sugar, kosher salt, black pepper, garlic powder, onion powder, smoked paprika, and chili powder in a small bowl.
-This will be used to season the ribs.
+Preheat your grill (charcoal or gas) to 400°F. Remove the membrane from the back of three racks of baby back ribs and pat them dry with paper towels.
+In a small bowl, mix the brown sugar, kosher salt, black pepper, garlic powder, onion powder, smoked paprika, and chili powder to make your dry rub.

 2

-Spread a thin layer of Dijon mustard on both sides of the ribs.
-This will help the dry rub adhere to the meat.
-Sprinkle the prepared dry rub on both sides of the ribs, applying a heavier amount on the meat side.
-Make sure to coat the ribs evenly with the seasoning.
+Spread a thin layer of Dijon mustard on both sides of the ribs—this helps the dry rub stick.
+Sprinkle the dry rub generously over both sides, using more on the meat side.
+Press the seasoning into ensure an even, flavorful coating.

 3

-Take a few pieces of foil, enough to wrap the ribs completely.
-Place the ribs on the foil and wrap them tightly.
-Place the wrapped ribs on the preheated grill and cook for approximately 2 hours, or until the internal temperature of the ribs reaches 205°F. This slow-cooking process will make the meat tender and flavorful
+Tear off enough foil to fully wrap each rack of ribs.
+Place the ribs meat-side up on the foil and wrap them tightly.
+Transfer the wrapped ribs to the preheated grill and cook for about 2 hours, or until the internal temperature reaches 205°F. This slow cooking ensures tender, flavorful meat.

 4

-Whisk all together, bring to a boil, bring the heat to low, and cook for about 45 minutes; whisk every 5 minutes, stir in the lime juice in the end, bring to room temperature, and keep in a glass jar.
+In a saucepan, whisk together all the BBQ sauce ingredients and bring to a boil.
+Reduce the heat to low and simmer for about 45 minutes, whisking every 5 minutes.
+Stir in the lime juice at the end, then let the sauce cool to room temperature.
+Store in a glass jar until ready to use.

 5